ituglib/gmake/MANUAL.md

 the NonStop J-series and L-series platforms and is subject to the capabilities available on those platforms.

-This edition, last updated on 21 March 2022, was written for the 4.3g5 version of GMake, based on GNU Make 4.3.
+This edition, last updated on 21 April 2022, was written for the 4.3g6 version of GMake, based on GNU Make 4.3.
 There have been many contributors to GMake including Hewlett-Packard Enterprise LLC, ITUGLIB Engineering Team - part of Connect Inc., and Nexbridge Inc.